victormarquess11/beer-prometheus-grafana/README.md

 ### Prometheus

-Prometheus is configured to scrape metrics from the Pushgateway.
-You can find and edit the configuration in `prometheus/prometheus.yml` if needed.
+Prometheus is pre-configured to scrape metrics from the Pushgateway.
+The configuration can be found and adjusted in `prometheus/prometheus.yml` as needed.

 ### Grafana

 Grafana is pre-configured with a dashboard to visualize the fermentation data.
-You can import and modify dashboards as required.
+You can import additional dashboards or modify the existing ones to suit your requirements.

 ### Pushgateway

-Pushgateway receives the data from the iSpindel device and makes it available for Prometheus to scrape.
-Ensure that the iSpindel is configured to send data to the Pushgateway's address.
+Pushgateway is set up to receive data from the iSpindel device and make it available for Prometheus to scrape.
+Ensure the iSpindel is configured to send data to the Pushgateway's address.

+### Network Configuration

+Make sure your server has a reserved IP address within your network.
+The iSpindel should be configured to send data to this reserved IP on port 9091 (the Pushgateway port).
+Alternatively, you can use dynamic DNS services or configure your router to forward the necessary ports to your server's IP address, ensuring consistent communication with the iSpindel device.

 ## Usage